xiyuyi-at-LLNL/pysofi/README.md

 After starting jupyter notebook, switch kernel to current environment by clicking "Kernel -> Change kernel -> pysofi" from the jupyter notebook dropdown menu.

+The notebooks offers 2 options to either import the package from source code, or from pip install.
+The examples are indicated in the notebook files.
+If you would like to use the package directly from source, please download this repository, and configure the path as shown in the notebooks.

+if you would like to avoid interfacing with the source code, the users can also install this package using hte following command from the terminal:

+`pip install pysofi`

 ### Documentation
 The documentation for this repository is currently under construction (under `./docs`) using Sphinx, which is also simultaneously being updated on the [online documentation](https://xiyuyi-at-llnl.github.io/pysofi/build/html/index.html) page.
 We welcome community contribution to the project!